 Enter Don José.
-Purchased in the fall of 2008 at a rummage sale for the handsome sum of $3, he proudly adorned my dorm wall for much of junior and senior year.
-It was a cheap reproduction of a painting by an artist named Barbara Weber printed on textured cardboard (hence the reflection compared to the original painting on the right).
+Purchased in 2008 at a rummage sale for the handsome sum of $3, he proudly adorned my dorm wall for much of junior and senior year.
+It was a cheap reproduction of a painting by an artist named Barbara Weber and was printed on textured cardboard (hence the reflection compared to the original painting on the right).
 Some thought he could resemble a long lost relative of mine so I often informed befuddled visitors to my room that my great uncle was a matador and this portrait was a family heirloom.

 Behind the scenes, I am told that the administration of the school was in quite a tizzy.
 They had no idea where this portrait came from and they feared that the student who hung it up there had stolen an original.
 Fearing the wrath of trustees, they didn’t dare leave an empty space and Don José stayed while they researched the situation.
 I’m not sure of the details beyond this, but I’m sure their records of portrait placement were subpar and it wasn’t until graduation that they hurriedly took it down.
 Fortunately, my aunt was in the hall when this occurred and sped after the security guard, demanding that it be returned to the rightful owner (me).
 I was pleased to have the family heirloom back in my hands, but I couldn’t get him on the plane home from graduation.
 I passed him off to a younger friend and picked it up over the past weekend in my return to campus.

 Welcome home Don José.

 Thank you to Travis and his roommates for keeping Don José company these many moons.